vipertooth/Notes/digitalocean/setup.md

 ![alt text](https://github.com/vipertooth/Notes/blob/master/digitalocean/enable_backups.png)

-Once your server is up and running you will get a email from Digital Ocean, you will then click on your newly created project and click on the name of the ubuntu server that was created this will bring you to a new screen where you will click on Access to get you public ip address to SSH in.
+Once your server is up and running you will get a email from Digital Ocean.
+You will then click on your newly created project and click on the name of the ubuntu server that was created this will bring you to a new screen where you will click on Access to get you public ip address to SSH in.

 ![alt text](https://github.com/vipertooth/Notes/blob/master/digitalocean/get_ip_address.png)